aistiak/daily-learn/mongo/readme.md

 ## Mongoose
-Is a ORM for mongodb .
-It lets us define schemas and work with models .
+Is a ODM ( Object Data Modeling ) library for mongodb .
+- It lets us define schemas and work with models .
 Alongside properties schemas can also have behaviors
+- manages relationship between data , provides schema validation
+- translate object in to represent those object in mongodb

 __database connection__

  first thing we need to do is ensure database connection